 Certificate Series: Clinical Teaching Program

 *This course has met capacity.
 Registration is full.
-Seven session course designed for current and aspiring healthcare leaders to better navigate the U.S. healthcare system.
+Six session course designed for current and aspiring healthcare leaders to better navigate the U.S. healthcare system.
 This series will encourage group discussion and examination of national economic, political, and social factors which are influencing our current and evolving macro healthcare systems.
 System structures, finance, policy, organizational dynamics and quality measures will be emphasized.

 Previous Course Offerings